QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Introduction

 where \( \vec{Q} \in \mathbb{R}^{(n+m) \times (n+m)} \) is symmetric, \( \vec{\ell} \in \mathbb{R}^{(n+m)} \), \( c \in \mathbb{R} \), \( A \in \mathbb{R}^{(n+m) \times p} \), \( \vec{b} \in \mathbb{R}^{p} \).

 MIQP models are notorious for encompassing both discrete and simple nonlinear behavior.
-They are widely used in areas such as Finance, Economics, Computer Science, Operations Research, Artificial Intelligence and Engineering.
-Every QUBO can also be seen as a MIQP since \( \mathbb{B} \subset \mathbb{Z} \).
+They are widely used in areas such as Finance, Economics, Computer Science, Operations Research, and Engineering~\cite{misener2012global}.
+Every QUBO can also be seen as an MIQP since \( \mathbb{B} \subset \mathbb{Z} \).
 This aspect allows one to use commercial MIQP solvers, such as Xpress~\cite{xpress} and CPLEX~\cite{cplex2009v12}, to work with QUBO instances.
-It is worth mentioning that some optimization software, e.g. Gurobi~\cite{gurobi} have released specific routines to handle QUBO models.
-On the other hand, it is possible to approximate MIQP problems~\cite{liberti2009reformulations} through QUBO modeling by applying the variable certain encoding and constraint mapping methods, as discussed in Section \ref{sec:compilation}.
+It is worth mentioning that some optimization software, e.g., Gurobi~\cite{gurobi} and SCIP~\cite{rehfeldt2023faster}, have released specific routines to handle QUBO models.
+On the other hand, it is possible to approximate MIQP problems~\cite{liberti2009reformulations} through QUBO modeling by applying specific variable encoding and constraint mapping methods, as discussed in Section \ref{sec:compilation}.